salehyarahmadi/flutter_orm/README.md

 The entity must have exactly one primary key and only integer primary key can be auto generated.
 Auto generated primary key must be nullable.
 All properties of the class that this annotation applied on, map to a column in the table unless properties that `@Ignore` annotation are applied on.
 Default column name is property name.
 If you want to change it use `@Column` annotation and set `name` property.
+Also you can set default value for columns using `defaultValue` property of `@Column` annotation.

 ```dart
 @Entity(tableName: 'notes', indices: [